Fog & Mørup Falcon Pendant Lamp

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

-Other versions: The Fog & Mørup Falcon pendant lamp exists in several colours.
+Other versions: The Fog & Mørup Falcon pendant lamp was made in several colours.

 Andreas Hansen

-Andreas Hansen, born 1936, was educated at the Kunsthåndværkerskolen, the School of Applied Arts and Furniture and since the he has worked with furniture, lighting and industrial design.
+Andreas Hansen, born in 1936, is a Danish designer.
+He was educated at the Kunsthåndværkerskolen, the Danish School of Applied Arts and Crafts, and has worked with furniture, lighting and industrial design for most of his career.

-Since 1963 he has is own studio with the design of furniture, lights and appliances, mainly for Danish companies such as Le Klint, Fog & Morup and Louis Poulsen.
+Since 1963, he has run his own studio, designing furniture, lamps and household appliances, mainly for Danish companies such as Le Klint, Fog & Mørup and Louis Poulsen.

 Fog & Mørup